macleginn/bivaltyp/content/languages/descriptions/Bambara.md

 ![V.V.'s photo]({{ site_url_j }}/images/VydrinVF.jpg "V.V.'s photo")

-The data were gathered in 2023.
+The data were gathered in March and April 2023.
+The data have checked using the following corpus:

+Vydrin, Valentin & Maslinsky, Kirill & Méric, Jean Jacques & Rovenchak, Andrij.
+(2011–2023) Corpus Bambara de Référence.

+Complicated cases were checked by Sékou Coulibaly, Bambara teacher at INALCO (Paris).
 The French version of the questionnaire was used for elicitation.

 ## How to cite
 > Vydrin, Valentin.
 2023.
 Bivalent patterns in {{ language_external}}.